OWNER & RESIDENT A-Z

 KEYS AND FOBS

-The previous owner (or the owner, if you are a tenant) will normally supply you with keys for your Unit and your mailbox, electronic access fobs for the external doors and a garage door opener.
+The previous owner (or the owner, if you are a tenant) will normally supply you with keys for your Unit front door and your mailbox, electronic access fobs for the external doors and one garage door opener.
 Shortly after you move in the Superintendent will check which fobs and openers you have received and will deactivate any others belonging to the former owner or tenant.
 The previous owner or tenant may also give you a key to the Bicycle Room.
-Additional access fobs (up to the maximum allowed, see below), electronic door openers and bicycle room keys can be purchased from the Superintendent.
+Additional access fobs (up to the maximums allowed, see below) and other electronic door openers and bicycle room keys can be purchased from the Superintendent.

 Neither the Corporation nor Canada Post hold copies of Unit mailbox keys.
 If you lose your mailbox key or if it no longer works you need to ask the Canada Post mail carrier to leave your box open - they can usually do so by using their master key.
 You can then have a locksmith come here to install a new lock, or can do so yourself.

-If you require new keys for your Unit front door or for your mailbox it is your responsibility to obtain them.
+If you require new or replacement keys for your Unit front door or for your mailbox it is your responsibility to obtain them.

 If there is an emergency that requires entry to your Unit (or a locked area inside your Unit) and we do not have a key, the Corporation may, depending on the nature of the emergency, have to remove the lock and/or chains or break the door; any costs associated with either procedure and any additional costs incurred because of delay, will be the sole responsibility of the owner.
 If you change the front door lock(s) of your Unit, please make sure that you provide the Superintendent with a copy of the new key(s).